JoramKeijser/JoramKeijser.github.io/_posts/2022-04-21-mutations.md

 ## Tuning the mutation rate of many genes at once
 Both Luria & Delbruck and the genomic data are therefore consistent with the idea that mutation rates vary across the genome, but not on a gene-by-gene basis.
 This is important, because it addresses the earlier concern that selection is too weak to tune the mutation rates of individual genes.
-In general, selection is strong enough to establish a trait if its <span style="color:green">fitness advantage </span> overcomes other evolutionary forces[^6], in particular <span style="color:red">genetic drift</span> (evolution by chance).
+In general, selection is strong enough to establish a trait if its <span style="color:green">fitness advantage </span> overcomes other evolutionary forces[^6], in particular <span style="color:red">genetic drift</span> ([evolution by chance[((https://en.wikipedia.org/wiki/Genetic_drift))).
 We need:
 <p align="center">
 	<span style="color:green">advantage</span>  > <span style="color:red"> genetic drift</span>
 </p>

 [^6]: That's right, natural selection is not the only cause of evolution.
-[Genetic drift](https://en.wikipedia.org/wiki/Genetic_drift) is real, and it limits the efficiency of natural selection.
+Genetic drift is real, and it limits the efficiency of natural selection.

 Genetic drift is stronger in small populations, just like chance plays a larger role in determining the average outcome of, say, 10 versus 10000 coin tosses.
 Specifically, the strength of genetic drift is assumed to be proportional to the inverse population size[^7]:
 <p align="center">